pkozhevnikov/quizzly/docs/basics.md

 ## Main activities

-All Persons are *registered* in the system through the **Registration** process.
+Persons *register* in the system through the **Registration** process.

-Official authors Quizzes.
+Officials author Quizzes.

-Official schedules Exams.
+Officials schedule Exams.

 Testees take Exams.

-Quizzes may be published for practicing, all people may take practicing Quizzes.
+Quizzes may be published for practicing, Persons may take practicing Quizzes.

 ### Registration

-**Registration** is initiated by **Invitation** made by any Official: an Official can invite other Person specifying **Purpose**(Official or Student), email and optionally name of a person.
+**Registration** is initiated by **Invitation** made by any Official: an Official can invite other Person specifying place, email and optionally name of a person.
 The invited person receives an email message with Invitation, follows a **Registration Link**, specifies name (if required) and **Nickname**, and *confirms* the Registration.
 The Official who made the Invitation receives a notification of Registration, checks and *accepts* or *rejects* Registration.
 Invited person receives a notification of resolution.
 If the Registration is accepted, the notification contains a link to the **Set password page**.
 The Person specifies new password and gets access to the system.

 Invitation expires if Registration is not confirmed within configured timespan.